Advancing Innovation with SARE Outreach

-Do you or a colleague have an information product that advances sustainable agriculture and need help producing it?
-Or an idea for a video on a topic that would serve the information needs of farmers, ranchers and/or the educators that serve them?
+Do you have a publication on a topic in sustainable agriculture that SARE could further develop?
+Or an idea for a video that would serve the information needs of farmers, ranchers, and/or agricultural service providers?
 SARE Outreach may be able to help.
 If your idea meets the criteria below, use the nomination form to submit it for consideration by the SARE Outreach Steering Committee for possible development support from SARE Outreach.

 Criteria:

-- Supports SARE’s mission to advance innovations that improve profitability, stewardship and quality of life
+• Support SARE’s mission to advance practical innovations that improve profitability, stewardship and quality of life

-- Addresses a critical gap in the information needs of farmers, ranchers and/or the educators that serve them
+• Address a critical gap in the information needs of farmers, ranchers and/or the educators who serve them

 Format:

-SARE Outreach communications products can include, but are not limited to:
+SARE Outreach informational products can include, but are not limited to:

 SARE Outreach can provide:

-Product nominations are reviewed and prioritized by the SARE Outreach Steering Committee each spring and fall.
-SARE Outreach staff develops a proposed annual work plan based upon the Steering Committee's recommendations each fall.
-SARE’s Operations Committee makes final budgetary decisions each winter.
-(Products that are complete or near to complete may be eligible for expedited development.)
+Product nominations are reviewed and prioritized by the SARE Outreach Steering Committee each fall.
+SARE Outreach staff develops a proposed annual work plan based upon the Steering Committee's recommendations and SARE’s Operations Committee makes final budgetary decisions each winter.

 Non-English Language Publishing Projects:

 We welcome submissions for projects that seek to develop educational materials in a language other than English.
-The target audience must be U.S. farmers.
+The target audience must be U.S. farmers, ranchers or educators.
 Due to our limited linguistic and cultural capacities, we recommend that any submission includes a bilingual partner (individual or organization) who is prepared to collaborate on developing and distributing the proposed materials.
 Submissions must be in English to be considered.

 Submit: